 A false positive for one company might not be a false positive for another.

-For instance, you might be developing software that will go in a .
+Here's a false positive example.
+You might be developing software that will go in a .
 Lives could be at risk if there are issues in the software.
 So, if you have a rule that there can be no DBZ issues — and you get a diagnostic that there are — you’ll need to carefully evaluate each violation.